ibbles/LearningUnrealEngine/Niagara.md

 Can be changed or acted upon.
 Both built-in and user defined data.
 All data is part of a namespace, a container for hierarchical data.
+Uses namespace paradigm, hierarchical containers.
+`Emitter.` namespace, `Particle.` namespace.
 A container contains attributes.
 A container may contain multiple data items for each attribute, one per particle for example.
 The build-in organized conceptually in groups such as Emitter and Particle.
 A Parameter Map is used to read and write the attributes.
+Read from and write to parameter map.
+Parameter map is the particle payload, the data we have asked to come along.
 Data can be added to, changed, or removed from the Parameter Map arbitrarily.
+Can add arbitrary data to payload.
 Produces a flow of data transformations and aggregation.

 ## Modules